cerebral/overmind/packages/overmind-website/guides/beginner/01_getstarted.md

 Now that we know our application works as expected we can actually produce the UI for it, though maybe this application does not have a UI?
 Maybe it is just an app running on some embedded device that creates an increasingly annoying sound when you hit a button?
 Nevertheless, let us see how you would consume the state and actions of this application in your UI framework of choice.

-First let us disconnect the devtools from our application so that when we fire up the browser we rather debug that runtime:
+First let us disconnect the devtools from our application so that when we fire up the browser we rather debug from the browser runtime:

 ![open_devtool](/images/devtool_disconnect.png)